 Thousands apply for credit guarantee scheme

-The Fiji Development Bank has put a stop to new applications for the Recovery Credit Guarantee Scheme for the time being.
+The Fiji Development Bank has put a temporary pause to new applications for the Recovery Credit Guarantee Scheme .

 FDB Chief Executive, Saud Minam says this is being done to allow the processing of the thousands of applications in last 40 days, since the scheme becomes effective from Tuesday.